 Feel free to copy relevant portions of this text into your research proposals.
 This text includes language which is appropriate for inclusion in facilities descriptions for NSF, NIH, and other agency proposals.

 The FSU Research Computing Center (RCC) operates as an academic services unit within Information Technology Services (ITS).
-The RCC Director oversees nine permanent professional staff and a variable number of term-limited project staff and students.
+The RCC Director oversees eight permanent professional staff and a variable number of term-limited project staff and students.

 The RCC staff and students are responsible for maintaining core systems and are assigned to work in support of specific research domain projects.
 The RCC staff offices are located on the main campus of FSU in the first floor of the Dirac Science Library.